acmdas/das_fieldstones/morefieldstones2020.md

 ## Honeybees
 Sunday, 15 March 2020

 “We are the bees of the Invisible.
 Passionately, we plunder the honey of the visible, in order to gather it in the great golden hive of the Invisible.”—Rainer Maria Rilke, from a letter to his friend Witold Hulewicz, 1925.
+[Seen here](https://theoriapress.wordpress.com/publications/face-to-face-with-invisible-honeybees/)

 ## Notes
 Thursday, 12 March 2020